 Sometimes, we rush into a conflict because we fear the adversary is acquiring too much power and strength.
 Nervous reactions from overblown threat perceptions of the adversary's growing clout can lead to disastrous consequences.
-We must always avoid what is known ad s the 'Thucidydes trap'.
-In explaining the reasons for the Pelopponesian war, that Greek historian famously observed: "When Athens grew strong, there was much fear in Sparta".
+We must always avoid what is known as the Thucydides trap.
+In explaining the reasons for the Peloponnesian War, the Greek historian famously observed: "When Athens grew strong, there was much fear in Sparta."

-Some of our mind-sets vis-à-vis those who believe differently need to be changed.
-I am not persuaded asto the Huntingdonian thesis regarding the inexorability of the 'clash of civilizations'.
+Some of our mindsets vis-à-vis those who believe differently need to be changed.
+I am not persuaded as to the Huntingdonian thesis regarding the inexorability of the clash of civilisations.
 I believe much good will come of greater understanding between the great Abrahamic faiths of Islam and Christianity.
 Actions of some cannot give all a bad name.
-There are 'nay-sayers' and recalcitrant among every set of human belief.
-I need but point to the growth of right-wing extremism among the Buddhist monks in Myanmar, resulting in the crisis related to the Rohingas, which has great potentials for attracting ISIS attention which might bring the Myanmarese to what would have been avoidable grief!!Unless the issue of their tragedy at sea is properly address, a dire situation would be created.
+There are naysayers and the recalcitrant among every set of human belief.
+I need but point to the growth of right-wing extremism among the

+Buddhist monks in Myanmar, resulting in the crisis related to the Rohingyas, which has great potential for attracting the Islamic State's attention.
+Unless the issue of their tragedy at sea is properly addressed, a dire situation would be created.

-Unlike the Christian dichotomy between what is to be rendered unto Caesar and those to be rendered unto God, Muslims often see State institutions in assisting the just community.
-It would help if this was better understood.Let me quote a relevant passage from Karen Armstrong.
-She writes: "It has never been more important for Western people to acquire a just appreciation and understanding of Islam...We now realize that we in the privileged Western countries can no longer assume that events in the rest of the world do not concern us.What happens in Gaza, Iraq or Afghanistan today is likely to have repercussions in New York, Washington, Or London tomorrow, and small groups will soon have the capacity to commit acts of mass destruction that were previously only possible for powerful nation states...To cultivate a distorted view of Islam, to view it as inherently the enemy of democracy and decent values, and to revert to the bigoted view of the medieval crusaders would be a catastrophe".
-Written in 2002, these words have proved prophetic at the present times.
+Unlike the Christian dichotomy between what is to be rendered unto Caesar and those to be rendered unto God, Muslims often see state institutions as assisting the just community.
+It would help if this was better understood.
+Let me quote a relevant passage from Karen Armstrong.
+She writes:

+"It has never been more important for Western people to acquire a just appreciation and understanding of Islam...We now realize that we in the privileged Western countries can no longer assume that events in the rest of the world do not concern us.
+What happens in Gaza, Iraq or Afghanistan today is likely to have repercussions in New York, Washington, or London tomorrow, and small groups will soon have the capacity to commit acts of mass destruction that were previously only possible for powerful nation states...To cultivate a distorted view of Islam, to view it as inherently the enemy of democracy and decent values, and to revert to the bigoted view of the medieval crusaders would be a catastrophe."

+Written in 2002, these words have proved prophetic at the present time.

 The time for action is most certainly now.
 Some of this responsibility must be picked up by our region, from such deliberations among ourselves such as this one.
-I would strongly recommend that we set up a 'Group of Wise Persons' to examine the problem threadbare, take into account the contents of our viewsand make recommendations as to the next steps,, which would be applicable not just to the region, but if found acceptable to the international authorities, to the world.
-This can be one upshot of our present event..
+I would strongly recommend that we set up a Group of Wise Persons to examine the problem threadbare, take into account the contents of our views and make recommendations as to the next steps, which would be applicable not just to the region, but if found acceptable to the international authorities, to the world.
+This can be one upshot of our present events.